-Health and Safety Code 11550 HS is the California statute that makes it a crime for a person to be under the influence of a controlled substance or a narcotic drug that is not lawfully prescribed.
-A conviction is a misdemeanor that carries a penalty of up to one year in county jail.
+California Health and Safety Code § 11550 HS makes it a crime to be under the influence of a controlled substance without a valid prescription.
+The offense is a misdemeanor punishable by up to one year in county jail.

 Some examples of controlled substances covered by this statute include:

 - heroin, and